Tenderized flank steak stuffed with zucchini, Brie cheese, mushrooms and rosemary, tied with twine and sliced into individual portions; then grilled.

 I would tend to agree as it seems like we eat beef more often in the warmer, grilling months ourselves.

 I don’t know about you, but I’m a visual person.
-Show me and I can do it or figure it out.
+Show me and I can do it or figure it out for myself.
 Tell me and you lost me.
-So I found this chart below to determine how long to cook your steaks as a guide, but try not to poke too many holes in the meat while cooking as the juices will flow out and cause your steak to dry out.

-I’m thinking that I may make this family’s favorites recipe for Flank Steak Stuffed with Brie & Zucchini from my cookbook.
-I can’t believe I haven’t made this recipe since I originally created it in August 2011 and it was one of our favorites…always on the quest to find new and exciting new recipes I guess!
+I’m thinking that I may make this recipe for Flank Steak Stuffed with Brie & Zucchini from my cookbook.
+I can’t believe I haven’t made this recipe since I originally created it in August 2011 and it was one of our favorites.
+I’m always on the quest to find new and exciting new recipes I guess!

 How do you make Flank Steak Stuffed with Brie and Zucchini?